SamirBenj/CovidInOne_Project/README.md

-# flutter_application_1
+# CovidInOne

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+My Flutter Project

+No Copy/Paste

 A few resources to get you started if this is your first Flutter project: